MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 1. Select the color swatch button located to the right of **Base Color** (see screen shot above).

 2. In the **Color Editor** dialog box, pick a color.
-You can pick from previous colors, the mixer wheel located in the upper-left of the editor, or from the sliders located on the bottom right.
+You can pick from previous colors, the mixer wheel, or from the sliders.

     ![Color Editor](media/19-houdini-color-editor.PNG "Color Editor")

-3. When you're satisfied with the color choice, close the **Color Editor** dialog box.
+3. When you're satisfied with the colors, close the **Color Editor** dialog box.

 ## Export the model to a GLB file

-In this step, we’ll export the model to a GLB file so it can be used with Dynamics 365 mixed reality apps.
+You need to export the model to a GLB file to use it with Dynamics 365 mixed reality apps.

-1. In the **Geometry** window, press the Tab key to bring up the **TAB** menu.
+1. In the **Geometry** window, press the Tab key to open the **TAB Menu**.

-2. Select **Export > ROP GLTF Output**, press Enter, and then select below the **material1** node to place the **rop_glft1** node.
+2. Select **Export > ROP GLTF Output**, press Enter, and then select below the **material1** node to place the **rop_gltf1** node.

     ![Export ROP GLTF Output](media/20-houdini-export-rop-gltf.PNG "Export ROP GLTF Output")